nhvd3500111/An-approach-to-Generative-Adversarial-Networks-GAN-/README.md

 # An-approach-to-Generative-Adversarial-Networks-(GANs)-
 Creation of Adversarial Examples of MNIST and CIFAR - 10 Dataset.
 Development of Models resistant to Adversarial Attacks

+Implementation of 2 Ensembling Techniques ( Separated and Integrated Stacking) for Training the Original Models.

+Developping a Random Model Generator that is triggered each time our sytem is under a GAN attack

 Please, firstly read carefully the GAN - Problems PDF file.

 Regarding the notebook, it contains both the necessary code and comments (Report)  in order to fully understand the approach step - by step.